-Twitter developers changed the process of uploading images, so now photos in JPEG format will not be
+Twitter has changed the image upload process so photos in JPEG format won't work.

 What is known